dmh2000/passwordgen/cmd/cli/cli.md

 # Password Generator CLI

-A command-line utility for generating secure passwords with customizable options.
+A command-line tool for generating secure passwords with customizable options.

 ## Features

 - Generates passwords with a minimum length of 24 characters
-- Option to include special symbols
+- Optional symbol inclusion
-- Supports generating multiple passwords at once
+- Ability to generate multiple passwords at once
-- Outputs both raw and formatted password versions
+- Both short and long-form command flags
-- Provides both short and long-form command flags
+- Formatted output for better readability

 ## Usage